jojozhuang/jojozhuang.github.io/_posts/2016-09-30-define-and-run-multiple-containers-with-docker-compose.md

 ```sh
 $ docker-compose up -d
 ```
-This command will take the docker-compose.yml file in your local directory and start building the containers in background.
+This command will take the docker-compose.yml file in your local directory and start building the containers.
+Option -d makes this process run in background.
 Once executed, all the images will start downloading and the containers will start automatically.

 Check the containers.